 (d) People Leverage (3 points).
-HUD encourages applicants to create a comprehensive continuum of committed resources that support your People plan.
 For the purposes of the People Leverage Rating Factor, only services committed to the residents of the target housing project(s) will be counted.
 To receive points under this rating factor, leveraged resource commitments must directly contribute to the People plan.
 The commitment letters must also state that these committed funds/services are specifically for the residents of the target housing project(s) and indicate the number of residents to be served (or if the target housing was demolished five or more years ago, the letter must indicate that the services are for the selected population).